-Will your greyhound live indoors or outdoors?
-Due to their low body fat levels, greyhounds don't cope well with very hot or very cold weather.
 Provide a retreat for them so that they have a place they feel safe and secure - this may be having a bed in a quiet part of the house or outside under shelter.

 How much space do you have to offer?
-Make sure all outdoor areas are well-fenced, safe and secure.

-How will I manage introductions to resident pets?
+Make sure all outdoor areas are wellfenced, safe and secure.
+How will I manage introductions to existing pets?

 Seek advice from the shelter on how to approach this - temporary separation might be required, so make sure you can accommodate this.

 What equipment do I need?

 Again, check with your shelter staff or vet for advice on collars and leashes, grooming products, bowls, bedding, food, toys, treats and medications.

-Remember, health and medical requirements.
+What health and medical requirements will my new greyhound have?

 If your greyhound has recently had surgery, ensure you're aware when the stitches are due for removal.
-Make sure you keep your desexing certificate, as i some regions it may entitle you to a discount on council registration.
+Make sure you keep your desexing certificate, as in some regions it may entitle you to a discount on council registration.